aviskase/aviskase.github.io/_posts/en/2019-07-30-en-am-for-task-management.md

 - Daily scheduling

 Notice difference between planning and scheduling?
 This is because AM has a bit head-scratching at first, but really powerful distinction between these processes.
-In short, *planning* is about assigning *start date* and *end date* ("soft deadline") and *scheduling* is about assigning a *due date* ("when should I do this task").
+In short, *planning* is about assigning *start date* and *end date* ("soft deadline") and *scheduling* is about assigning a *do date* ("when should I do this task").
 Also, there can be a *due date*, it's not quite clear is it planning or scheduling category.
 I think both, because I use **Auto-schedule Due Tasks** strategy.
 For example, if something is due tomorrow, this task will have a do date = today.

 ### Monthly planning